Vikram Sarabhai: Professional life

 Dr. Vikram A. Sarabhai, (left) Chairman of the Indian Space Research Organization (ISRO) and head of India's Department of Atomic Energy and Dr. Thomas O. Paine, NASA Administrator, sign an agreement to cooperate in an unprecedented experiment using a space satellite to bring instructional television programs to some 5,000 Indian villages.

 Known as the cradle of space sciences in India, the Physical Research Laboratory (PRL) was founded in 1947 by Vikram Sarabhai.
 PRL had a modest beginning at his residence, the "RETREAT", with research on cosmic rays.

 The institute was formally established at the M.G.
 Science Institute, Ahmedabad, on 11 November 1947 with support from the Karmkshetra Educational Foundation and the Ahmedabad Education Society.
-Kalpathi Ramakrishna Ramanathan was the first Director of the institute.
+Kalpathi Ramakrishna Ramanathan was the first director of the institute.
 The initial focus was research on cosmic rays and the properties of the upper atmosphere.
 Research areas were expanded to include theoretical physics and radio physics later with grants from the Atomic Energy Commission.

 He led the Sarabhai family-owned business conglomerate.

 His interests varied from science to sports to statistics.
 He set up the Operations Research Group (ORG), the first market research organization in the country.
 Most notable among the many institutes he helped set up are the Nehru Foundation for Development in Ahmedabad, the Indian Institute of Management Ahmedabad (IIMA), and the Ahmedabad Textile Industry's Research Association (ATIRA).
 Along with his wife Mrinalini Sarabhai, he founded the Darpana Academy of Performing Arts.
 Other projects and institutions initiated or established by him include the Fast Breeder Test Reactor (FBTR) in Kalpakkam, Variable Energy Cyclotron Project in Calcutta, Electronics Corporation of India Limited (ECIL) in Hyderabad and Uranium Corporation of India Limited (UCIL) in Jaduguda, Jharkhand.

 Sarabhai started a project for the fabrication and launch of an Indian satellite.
 As a result, the first Indian satellite, Aryabhata, was put in orbit in 1975 from a Russian cosmodrome.
 He was the founder of Indian Space Research Organisation.

 Death

-On 30 December 1971, Sarabhai was to review the SLV design before his departure for Bombay the same night.
+On 30 December 1971, Sarabhai was to review the SLV design before his departure for Mumbai the same night.
 He had spoken to A. P. J. Abdul Kalam on the telephone.
 Within an hour into the conversation, Sarabhai suffered a fatal cardiac arrest at the age of 52 in Trivandrum.
 His body was cremated in Ahmedabad.